 - Fast food is food from a take-out restaurant that is quick, convenient, and usually cheap.

 - Fast food is usually high in fat, calories, cholesterol, and sodium in comparison to homemade meals.

 - Eating too much fast food can lead to health problems such as high blood pressure, heart disease, and obesity.

 Fast food refers to food that can be prepared and served quickly.
 Fast food restaurants usually have a walk up counter and/or drive-thru window where you order and pick up your food without having to wait long.
 They’re popular because they serve filling foods that taste good and don’t cost a lot of money.
 However, the food is often made with cheaper ingredients such as high fat meat, refined grains, and added sugar and fats, instead of nutritious ingredients such as lean meats, whole grains, fresh fruits, and vegetables.
 Fast food is also high in sodium (aka salt) which is used as a preservative and makes food more flavorful and satisfying.

 Is fast food bad?

 Is some fast food healthier than others?

-Many fast food chains are changing their menus so there are more healthy options to choose from.
+Many fast food chains have some healthy options to choose from.
 For example, some chains no longer serve foods with trans fat, and many have menu items that contain fruits and vegetables.
 Some menus even have special items labeled as “light” or “less than 500 calories” to help consumers easily identify lighter menu items.
 While lower calorie menu options are not necessarily “healthier,” the calorie counts can be helpful to reference when deciding between a few meal options.
 If you’re having fast food more than once a week, try to choose from some of the healthier choices on the menu.

 Here are some tips:

 Go light on the toppings: Added toppings usually mean more sodium or unhealthy fats.